 - Not only do you need to book early, but you need to arrive early.
 Really early.
 Seats are first come first serve, so if you want great seats, be prepared to wait outside for awhile.

 - Dress up!
-No, I don’t mean suits and gowns but ditch the jeans and yoga pants and running shoes!
+No, I don’t mean suits and gowns but ditch the yoga pants and running shoes!
 Its a night out in Paris, dress for the occasion.